tsitsikas96/e-secretary/README.md

 ## TODO

 - [ ] A proper register system is yet to be developed.
+- [ ] Register courses only once a semester.
 - [x] Fix grade in sidebar